 MEDISAFE is a project designed to combat falsified medicines in 11 countries in Eastern and Central Africa: Burundi, Democratic Republic of the Congo, Ethiopia, Ghana, Kenya, Malawi, Rwanda, Seychelles, Tanzania, Uganda and Zambia.
 It was established by the European Union through the Chemical Biological Radiological and Nuclear Risk Mitigation Centres of Excellence (or EU CBRN CoE) Initiative.
 The participating countries are all members of the Eastern and Central Africa region covered by the Centres of Excellence Initiative.

-The European Commission chose Expertise France to implement the project at the head of a consortium of 7 partners: AIFA (Italian Medicines Agency), APRO-PHISP (Professional Association of Public Health Pharmacy Inspectors), ASST Fatebenefratelli Sacco (Italian public governmental health-care institution), CHMP (Humanitarian Center of Pharmacy Professionals), CIOPF (International Conference of the Order of Francophone Pharmacists), Fondation Chirac, and ReMed (Medicines and Development Network).
+The European Commission chose Expertise France to implement the project at the head of a consortium of 5 partners: APRO-PHISP (Professional Association of Public Health Pharmacy Inspectors), ASST Fatebenefratelli Sacco (Italian public governmental health-care institution), CHMP (Humanitarian Center of Pharmacy Professionals), CIOPF (International Conference of the Order of Francophone Pharmacists) and ReMed (Medicines and Development Network).

 The advisory board includes the WHO, the OCLAESP (French Central Office for the Fight against Environmental and Public Health Crimes) and the Netherlands national institute of public health and the environment (RIVM).

 The consortium’s strategy is to respond holistically to the issue based on WHO recommendations, capitalizing on projects which are already established in the region, particularly under the umbrella of the CBRN Centres of Excellence, whose objectives include supporting the fight against the production and trafficking of falsified medicines.